-The target annual cash bonus opportunities of our executive officers (except our CEO), including our other the Named Executive Officers, were weighted 75% on corporate performance objectives and 25% on individual performance objectives.
+The target annual cash bonus opportunities of our Named Executive Officers (except our CEO) were weighted 75% on corporate performance objectives and 25% on individual performance objectives.
 The target annual cash bonus opportunity of our CEO was weighted 100% on corporate performance objectives.
-The compensation committee determined this allocation to be appropriate to focus our executive officers on our short-term financial objectives as reflected in our annual operating plan while, at the same time, recognizing their contributions to the achievement of these objectives and the successful execution of their individual roles and responsibilities.
+The compensation committee determined this allocation to be appropriate to focus our Named Executive Officers on our short-term financial objectives as reflected in our annual operating plan while, at the same time, recognizing their contributions to the achievement of these objectives and the successful execution of their individual roles and responsibilities.